arentrue/order_book/README.md

 {modify_order, OrderID :: integer(), NewQty :: integer() }
 ```

+It is assumed, that the exchange is responsible for matching orders and the results are reflected in the events to the Order Book (above).

+## Hints

 > Note: implemented in Erlang 21.

-## Hints

 - compile: `make compile`